LiveReload Setup

 reward svc up

-If you open Traefik dashboard, you should see the new port in the entrypoints section.
+If you open Traefik dashboard, you should see the new ports in the entrypoints section.

 Traefik Additional HTTPS Port